AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-errors.md

 ## [!UICONTROL EF Error] messages

-The following errors may be included in the [!UICONTROL EF Error] column in EF Errors files.
+The following errors may be included in the [!UICONTROL EF Error] column in [!UICONTROL EF Errors] files.

 ### Download/Create errors